arup-group/pam/docs/installation.md

 ## Setting up a development environment

-For installation instructions specific to developing the PAM codebase, see [here](get_involved.md#setting-up-a-development-environment)
+For installation instructions specific to developing the PAM codebase, see our [development documentation][setting-up-a-development-environment].